-The goal of this protocol is to measure target engagement using CETSA in live, adherent cells by immunofluorescent (IF) antibody detection with high-content microscopy12.
-This procedure extends the original CETSA platform to allow for single-cell quantification of target engagement with conservation of subcellular localization in.
-Notably, unlike many previous reports, this procedure removes the need to detach or wash adherent cells prior to the heat challenge, thus preserving the established binding equilibrium through the heat challenge step13.
-Currently, the method is validated for one target protein p38 (MAPK14) in several cell lines and we hope that by sharing this protocol the technique can be applied broadly across the melting proteome.
-We anticipate that this protocol can easily be adapted throughout the drug development pipeline from screening, hit triaging through to monitoring of target engagement in vivo.
+The goal of this protocol is to measure target engagement using CETSA in adherent cells by immunofluorescent (IF) antibody detection with high-content microscopy12.
+This procedure extends the original CETSA platform to allow for single-cell quantification of target engagement with conservation of subcellular localization.
+Notably, unlike many previous reports, in this procedure compound treatment is performed in live adherent cells without surface detachment or washing prior to the heat challenge, thus preserving the established binding equilibrium we aim to measure13.
+Currently, the method is validated for one target protein p38 (MAPK14) in several cell lines and we hope that by sharing this procedure the technique can be applied broadly across the melting proteome.
+We anticipate that this protocol can be adapted throughout the drug development pipeline from screening, hit triaging through to monitoring of target engagement in vivo.

 PROTOCOL: